naman-singhal-025/ecom-analytics-recommendation-platform/docs/KibanaDashboardSetup.md

-# Kibana Dashboard Setup for E-commerce Analytics
+# Kibana 7.17.x Dashboard Setup for E-commerce Analytics

-This document provides instructions for setting up Kibana dashboards to visualize the e-commerce analytics data stored in Elasticsearch.
+This guide is tailored for Kibana and Elasticsearch version **7.17.15**.

 ## Prerequisites

-- Elasticsearch and Kibana are installed and running
+- Elasticsearch and Kibana 7.17.x are installed and running
 - The e-commerce backend application is running and sending data to Elasticsearch
 - Access to the Kibana web interface

 ## Step-by-Step: Quick Setup Using Pre-Built Dashboards

-Follow these steps in order to set up your analytics dashboards in Kibana:
+Follow these steps to set up your analytics dashboards in Kibana 7.17.x:

 ### 1. Open Kibana